Baseball: Dodgers rally past Astros to force Game Seven

 Game Seven will pit the Dodgers’ Japanese right-hander Yu Darvish against Astros curve-ball specialist Lance McCullers Jr.

-Darvish had a nightmare start in Game Three in Houston, where he could not get out of the second inning in the shortest start in his major league career.
+Darvish had a nightmare Game Three in Houston, where he could not get out of the second inning in the shortest start in his major league career.

-McCullers Jr had a solid outing for the first five innings of the same game before losing his accuracy in the sixth inning.
+McCullers Jr had a solid outing for the first five innings of the same game before losing accuracy in the sixth, but still came away with the win.

-Wednesday’s game will be the first ever World Series Game Seven played at Dodger Stadium and will either see the hosts win a first title since 1988 or the American League champion Astros bag a first ever crown in their 55-year history.
+Wednesday’s encounter will be the first World Series Game Seven played at Dodger Stadium and will either see the hosts win a first title since 1988 or the American League champion Astros secure a first MLB crown in their 55-year history.

 Reporting by Rory Carroll; Editing by Ian Ransom/John O'Brien